CowDogMoo/warpgate/cmd/README.md

-# warpgate/v2/cmd
+# WarpGate/cmd

-The `cmd` package is a part of the warpgate.
+The `cmd` package is a part of the WarpGate.

 ---